Autodesk/coroutineworker/README.md

 ### Tips for Working with Frozen State

-- Be careful about what your lambdas capture.
+- Be careful about what your frozen lambdas capture; those objects will be frozen too.
 Especially, watch for implicit references to `this`.
 - Call [`ensureNeverFrozen()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.native.concurrent/ensure-never-frozen.html) on objects that you don't expect to ever be frozen.